micropython/micropython/docs/library/ubluetooth.rst

                 # Save a secret to the store for this sec_type and key.
                 sec_type, key, value = data
                 return True
+            elif event == _IRQ_PASSKEY_ACTION:
+                # Respond to a passkey request during pairing.
+                # See gap_passkey() for details.
+                # action will be an action that is compatible with the configured "io" config.
+                # passkey will be non-zero if action is "numeric comparison".
+                conn_handle, action, passkey = data

 The event codes are::